cybersamx/go-recipes/string/unicode/README.md

 # Unicode in Go

-A simple recipe that highlights how you represent Unicode characters in Go.
+A simple example that shows common operations on Unicode characters in Go.

 Unicode can be complex, but it isn't rocket science.
 Here's a short [primer](../../docs/unicode.md) to understand the basics of Unicode.